Prajwal-Nagaraj/Everything-AI/LLM-apps/Text-to-Video/README.md

-In this folder I will be prompting an open source model to create gifs.
+In this folder I will be showcasing an open source video model specifically trained to produce GIFs from the text.